Unlock Strength: Benefits of Gymnastics Ring Training

 A few interesting points.

 1) This “hot news” (New York times dated 2012) was based on a report published in 2003 (“Training college-age women to perform the pull-up exercise.”)
-Shows how behind the times the fitness media is.
+Shows how behind the times fitness media is.

 2) It has been presented by much of the blogging world as justification for women having no pull ups, with the implication that they ought not to bother.